-The nominating and corporate governance committee also believes that the board of directors should be composed of individuals who have achieved a high level of distinction in business, law, education or public service and who possess one or more of the following specific qualities or skills:
+The nominating and corporate governance committee also believes that the board of directors should be composed of individuals who have achieved a high level of distinction in business and who possess one or more of the following specific qualities or skills:

+- chief executive officer, chief financial officer or other executive level experience.

+- financial and accounting expertise;

+- corporate governance experience;

-- financial expertise; - management and leadership experience; - general domestic and global knowledge of the electrical and industrial products industry, metal coatings services or the highly engineered welding services industry; - legal, human resources or accounting experience; and - chief executive officer, chief financial officer or other senior management experience.
+- · mergers and acquisitions experience;

+- general domestic and global knowledge of the electrical and industrial products industry, metal coatings services or the highly engineered welding services industry;

+- · international experience; and

+- strategic planning and oversight expertise.